disordered-photonics/celes/README.md

 * GUI (experimental)

 What's new in version 2.0:
-* support for polydisperse samples of spheres (thanks to Alan Zhan for his valuable contributions)
+* support for polydisperse samples of spheres (thanks to Alan Zhan)
-* patching of Matlab's GMRES solver for a live convergence progress monitor
+* patching of MATLAB's GMRES solver for a live convergence progress monitor

 ### Requirements
 In order to run CELES, the following software (in addition to MATLAB) should be installed on your system:
 * the [CUDA toolkit](https://developer.nvidia.com/cuda-downloads).
 * a [C++ compiler](https://it.mathworks.com/support/compilers.html) which is supported by MATLAB in combination with the given CUDA version.

-You can check which CUDA version you need to install by running the command `gpuDevice` in MATLAB and look for `ToolkitVersion` in the output.
+You can check which CUDA version you need to install by running the command `gpuDevice` in MATLAB and looking for `ToolkitVersion` in the output.

 CELES has been successfully tested on Linux using the built-in gcc compiler and on Windows with the following software combinations: MATLAB R2016b + CUDA 7.5 + MS Visual Studio 2013 and MATLAB R2017a + CUDA 8 + MS Visual Studio 2013.
 MS Visual Studio 2013 can be downloaded [here](https://www.microsoft.com/en-us/download/details.aspx?id=48138).